NthnMgns/acceleration-speed-profiling/README.md

 1. **/data**: This directory contains a dataset for testing the code and providing an example of the expected file.

 2. **/code**: This directory contains the source code associated with the research.
-The code is divided into separate modules for easier understanding: *outliers* to identify outliers and *regression* to calculate AV profiles.
+The code is divided into separate modules for easier understanding: *outliers* to identify outliers and *regression* to calculate AS profiles.

-3. **/results**: This directory contains the results produced by the code: a csv file containing the characteristic values of the AV profiles by player and possibly by training exercise; point cloud images for each player and training exercise.
+3. **/results**: This directory contains the results produced by the code: a csv file containing the characteristic values of the AS profiles by player and possibly by training exercise; point cloud images for each player and training exercise.

 ## Requirements